 Writing every title and description from scratch gives you maximum control:

 For some brands, this level of craftsmanship is part of the product.
-And if writing is something you genuinely enjoy, that time doesn’t feel wasted.
+And if writing is something you genuinely enjoy, that time does not feel wasted.

 But control always has a cost: time.